Cagot: Distribution

-The Cagots were present in France in Gascony to the Basque Country, but also in the north of Spain (in Aragon, south and north Navarre, and Asturias).
+The Cagots were present in France in Gascony to the Basque Country, but also in the north of Spain (in Aragon, south and north Navarre, and Asturias) where they are referred to commonly by the term Agotes.

-Cagots were typically required to live in separate quarters, these hamlets were called crestianies then from the 16th century cagoteries, which were often on the far outskirts of the villages.
+Cagots were typically required to live in separate quarters, these hamlets were called crestianies and then from the 16th century cagoteries, which were often on the far outskirts of the villages.
 On the scale of Béarn, for example, the distribution of Cagots, often carpenters, was similar to that of other craftsmen, who were numerous mainly in the piedmont.
 Far from congregating in only a few places, the Cagots were scattered in over 137 villages and towns.
 Outside the mountains, 35 to 40% of communities had Cagots, especially the largest ones, excluding very small villages.
 The buildings making up the cagoteries are still present in many villages.

 Toponomy

 A sign for Rue du Pont des Cagots in Campan.

-Toponymy and topography indicate that the places where the cagots were found have constant characteristics; these are gaps, generally across rivers or outside town walls, called "crestian" (and derivatives) or "place" (Laplace names are frequent) next to water points, places allocated to live and above all to practice their trades.
+Due to the segregated housing that Cagots were required to live in, many toponyms feature the names which they were known by locally, indicating where the Cagots formerly lived.
+This toponymy and topography indicate that the places where the Cagots were found have constant characteristics; these are gaps, generally across rivers or outside town walls, called "crestian" (and derivatives) or "place" (Laplace names are frequent) next to water points, places allocated to live and to practice their trades.

-Toponymy also provides evidence of areas where Cagots had lived in the past.
-Various Street names are still in use such as Rue des cagots in the municipalities of Montgaillard and Lourdes, Impasse des cagots in Laurède, Place des cagots in Roquefort, Place des capots in Saint-Girons, and Rue des Capots in the municipalities of Mézin, Sos, Vic-Fezensac, Aire-sur-l'Adour, Eauze, and Gondrin.
+Various street names are still in use such as Rue des cagots in the municipalities of Montgaillard and Lourdes, Impasse des cagots in Laurède, Place des cagots in Roquefort, Place des capots in Saint-Girons, and Rue des Capots in the municipalities of Mézin, Sos, Vic-Fezensac, Aire-sur-l'Adour, Eauze, and Gondrin.

 In Aubiet, there is a locality called "les Mèstres".
 It was in this hamlet, that the cagots (Mèstres) of Aubiet lived, on the left bank of the Arrats, separated from the village by the river.
 The discovery of the name of the place allowed teachers to discover the local history of the Cagots and to start educational work.
 Until the beginning of the 20th century, several districts of Cagots still bore the name of Charpentier ("Carpenter").